Electrical Work: Electric Main Panel and Circuit Breakers

 - Has less initial cost

-- No maintenance is required
+- No maintenance is needed

 - Only for current events.

-- The optional protective features aren’t offered
+- Additional protective features aren’t available

 Circuit breakers